helloideabox/powerpack-lite-elementor/readme.txt

 - **[WooCommerce Display Conditions For Elementor](https://powerpackelements.com/woocommerce-display-conditions/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)**
 With PowerPack Display Conditions, you can control how your Elementor content appears.
 These conditions give you complete flexibility when and where to show or hide stuff on your website.
 You can tweak things based on various WooCommerce factors, like the Product Category, the number of items in the Shopping Cart, the Categories the purchased items belong to, and many other cool options.

 - **ADVANCED DISPLAY CONDITIONS FUNCTIONALITY**
- Our Advanced Display Conditions have in-built support for Advanced Custom Fields which allows you to display content from custom fields based on user's browser, operating system, date, time, login status, and much more.
-The most UNIQUE solution for widgets and sections.
+Our Advanced Display Conditions have built-in support for Advanced Custom Fields, which allows you to display content from custom fields based on a user's browser, operating system, date, time, login status, and much more.
+This is the most unique solution for widgets and sections.

 https://www.youtube.com/watch?v=blCGxZujnJg

 - **HEADER FOOTER BUILDER**
-PowerPack addon includes a unique Header & Footer extension that allows you to create a custom Header and Footer layout.
+PowerPack Addon includes a unique Header & Footer extension that allows you to create a custom Header and Footer layout.
 If you are using free version of Elementor, the PowerPack Header Footer extension could be a great fit for your website.
 [Watch Demo](https://powerpackelements.com/elementor-widgets/header-footer-builder-elementor/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)

 - **[MAGIC WAND FEATURE](https://powerpackelements.com/elementor-widgets/cross-domain-copy-paste/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)** Cross-Domain Copy Paste for Elementor: Get rid of all the repetitive & time-consuming processes requires in website design.
 With PowerPack magical cross-domain copy paste feature you can copy content from one website to another in just four simple steps.